"It's all about eliminating known risks"

 Another myth is that Discus will only tolerate still water conditions, indeed these are a requirement for a breeding pair, but young fish love a water flow, many customers have told me how they notice their fish swimming near to a filter return.
 I would offer that this is the place where the water is richest in oxygen and also where many aquarist will drop the food at feeding time!

 Healthy Discus spend all day grazing for food, any fish not actively seeking food is sick.
 Discus eat a lot of food, too many people under feed their fish and this will result in health problems.
 Your "day" will (to a great degree) dictate how often you can feed your fish, but three times a day would be adequate - Discus only have small stomaches and process food quickly, so small meals at regular intervals is preferred to one or two big feeds.
 Just ensure that all the food is eaten and provide them with a varied and balanced diet.
-There is little need to risk live foods with the huge choice of frozen, dried and freeze dried foods available in the shops.
+There is little need to risk live foods with the huge choice of frozen foods available in the shops.
+We do not reccomend feeding small Discus (under 12cm) dry food such a granulate as it may cause digestive issues.
+In our opinion Discus should be fed a good quality Beefheart mix 80% of the time along with frozen Brineshrimp.

 It is probable that more fish are killed by adding the wrong medication to a closed aquarium than by any illness itself.
 If you have a mature filter, good water source and healthy fish to begin with, there is actually little that could go wrong with your fish.
 Illness is nearly always bought on by stress caused by incorrect water conditions and so on.
 Unless you are absolutely sure that adding a medication will ease a problem - DON'T - keep hands out the tank so to speak and you will be amazed at how healthy your fish will remain.
 Again avoid books because believe me after reading the health section you will assume your fish has every conceivable ailment!
 Which of course is never the case.